 "Morally correct behavior," Nitobe writes, “Rectitude or Justice, the most cogent precept in the code of the samurai.
 Nothing is more loathsome to him than underhand dealings…”

-For all the prattling on he does about these virtuous tenets it is not what the samurai warriors were about as a whole, and there was never any one religion or code of the samurai.
+For all the prattling on he does about these virtuous tenets it is not what the samurai warriors were about as a whole, and there was never anyone religion or code of the samurai.
 If there was one, then it would be a zen-Buddhist fusion of Confucian ideas followed later by neo-Confucianism as well as the later Kokugaku movement which focused more on ancient Japanese study and away from its Chinese sources.
-This later movement also started giving rise to the sonno joi ideals which was to revere the emperor, expel the barbarians.
+This later movement also started giving rise to the 'sonno joi' ideals which was to revere the emperor, expel the barbarians.
 The samurai were indeed not loyal here.
 Many turning against their own government made up of their own class all in the name of not opening up the country to foreign nations.

-The ideas of the samurai in books like Bushido are not based in historical records.
+The ideas of the samurai in books like Bushido are not based on historical records.
 It is a mosaic of ideas put together to paint a picture of a noble spiritual warrior class that never existed.